 Academics & Classrooms

 In collaboration with Columbia University, Barnard is shifting to a three-semester academic calendar for the 2020-21 academic year — Fall, Spring, and Summer — and introducing new, flexible learning and research models to phase in the opportunity for students to take classes in person, as well as remotely.

 Many classes across the curriculum will focus on the current moment, asking students to use different disciplinary lenses to interrogate and learn from this time in history, building on similar classes in economics, environmental science, anthropology, and other departments and programs.

 Teaching & Learning

-New, immersive courses will be offered in seven-week A or B parts of each semester to complement the College’s traditional calendar.
-This format will:
+Immersive courses are offered in seven-week A or B parts of each semester to complement the College’s traditional calendar.
+This format:

-- Double the number of scheduled course hours during the immersive seven-week period.
+- Doubles the number of scheduled course hours during the immersive seven-week period.

-- Allow students to interact with remote pedagogy in more effective ways and to focus more deeply on one or two topics over a shorter period of time.
+- Allows students to interact with remote pedagogy in more effective ways and to focus more deeply on one or two topics over a shorter period of time.

 Big Problems: Making Sense of 2020

 A unique First-Year Experience course required for the Class of 2024, “Big Problems: Making Sense of 2020,”:

-- Foster community among first-year students and connect first-year students to the broader Barnard community.
+- Fosters community among first-year students and connects them to the broader Barnard community.

-- Encourage dialogue through small discussion sections to help students make sense of and think critically about major issues that we face in 2020.
+- Encourages dialogue to help students make sense of and think critically about major issues that we face in 2020.

-- Feature a diverse slate of thought leaders who will contextualize our current moment via multiple intellectual lenses.
+- Features a diverse slate of thought leaders who will contextualize our current moment via multiple intellectual lenses.

-- Facilitate collaborative projects that will be preserved in Barnard’s Digital Archives.
+- Facilitates collaborative projects that will be preserved in Barnard’s Digital Archives.

-A “Big Problems: Making Sense of 2020” lecture series will be open to the entire Barnard community, and faculty and students will be encouraged to incorporate these lectures in other curricular work.
+The “Big Problems: Making Sense of 2020” lecture series is open to the entire Barnard community, and faculty and students are encouraged to incorporate these lectures in other curricular work.

-Led by the Athena Center for Leadership, the Office of the Vice President of Diversity, Equity and Inclusion, and the Center for Engaged Pedagogy, ThirdSpace@ is a virtual co-curricular program that will challenge students to ask themselves:
+Led by the Athena Center for Leadership, the Office of the Vice President of Diversity, Equity and Inclusion, and the Center for Engaged Pedagogy, ThirdSpace@ is a virtual co-curricular program that challenges students to ask themselves:

 - In this moment, in which the COVID-19 pandemic and the Black Lives Matter movement have illuminated the need for deep change, what is the leadership we need?